Because the United States is such a large country, there are plenty of things to see and do.

 Address: 508 N Hamilton St, High Point, NC 27262

 Hole in the Rock is definitely one of the cool places to visit in the US if you love the outdoors.
-Take a short hike to the landmark inside of Papago Park with a naturally-formed hole in the middle of it.
+Take a short hike to the landmark inside Papago Park, which has a naturally formed hole in the middle.

 The Hole in the Rock trail is one of the most popular in Papago Park.
-It’s a short trail to get you warmed up for the park.
-And since it’s one of the highest points, it offers the best view of the entire park landscape.
+It’s a short trail that gets you warmed up for the park.
+Since it’s one of the highest points, it offers the best view of the entire park landscape.
 Visitors are more than welcome to climb inside the cave-like hole for the incredible views.

 Accommodation: Where to stay in Phoenix